 Many zoos hold Boo at the Zoo for Halloween in Texas.
-At zoos in Waco, Brownsville, Victoria, and Abilene, you'll find festivities that include candy, face painting, hayrides, carnival games, bounce houses, and haunted houses—all set within the zoo's unique environment.
+At zoos across Texas, you'll find festivities that include candy, face painting, hayrides, carnival games, bounce houses, and haunted houses—all set within the zoo's unique environment.
 Check each zoo's website for specific details.

 - Fort Worth: Boo at the Zoo is included with regular admission during selected dates.
 You can enjoy animal treat stations, carnival games, animal shows and more.
 It's a daytime event at the Fort Worth Zoo.

 - Waco: At the Cameron Park Zoo, it's Zoo Boo, an early evening event designed for children 2–12 years old.
 There will be Candy Stations spread throughout the Zoo, themed exhibit areas throughout the Zoo—just a few are too scary for the little ones.
 Enjoy face painting, bounce houses, and plenty of fun games.

 - Bryan: Aggieland Adventure Zoo and Safari Park holds Boo at the Zoo on October Saturdays.
 There will be special activities and costume contests.

 - Houston: Zoo Boo invites kids to come to the zoo in costume toting their trick-or-treat bags.
 There is no separate ticket needed.